problemsolvingfoundation/problemsolvingmindset/Qualities of a Problem Solver.md

 Keeping everything simple helps to prevent complicated problems from arising.
 Similarly, a minimalistic lifestyle allows an individual to attain their full potential by eliminating distractions.

 ## Willingness to Act ( Handlungsbereitschaft )
 In this world, everyone has dreams, but very few people actually make them come true.
 A problem solver recognizes an opportunity or a problem where it is and takes the required action to resolve it.
+This quality also implies that a problem solver is always in a state of being observer to seize opportunities or detect inconsistencies and errors to fix.

 ## Positive Attitude
 It is the belief that anything can be solved with the appropriate problem-solving mindset.
 History has repeatedly demonstrated that with the appropriate attitude, people can successfully handle any issue or situation.
 A person will remain strong no matter what by making the most of what they have with a resourceful viewpoint, seeing opportunities in obstacles, and having the mindset of a winner, not the victim mindset of a loser.